UPDATED: FEBRUARY 2022

 - Carbon monoxide detectors will alert your family before toxic levels are reached.
 Be sure that your alarm is in working order.

-- Never use generators indoors, incorrect usage can lead to carbon monoxide poisoning.
+- Know your carbon monoxide safety rules.
+Never use generators indoors, incorrect usage can lead to carbon monoxide poisoning.
 If you start to feel sick or lightheaded while the generator is in use, get to fresh air as soon as possible.
 For immediate assistance please contact your local emergency services.

-For major emergencies, please be sure to contact your local emergency services for immediate assistance.
+Concerning hurricane safety and other major emergency management, please be sure to contact your local emergency services for immediate assistance.

 Remember, when using a generator of any kind; it is important that you Take It Outside™.
 Learn more on how to properly run your generator.